kamchatka-volcano/asyncgi/README.md

 When using `asyncgi::Router` with regular expressions, request processors must satisfy the `ParametrizedRequestProcessor` requirement.
 That means that a function object must be callable with the arguments `const TRouteParams&..., const asyncgi::Request&, asyncgi::Response&`, and have a return type of `void`.
-The `TRouteParams` represents zero or more parameters generated from the capture groups of the regular expression.
+The `TRouteParams` represents zero or more parameters generated from the capturing groups of the regular expression.
 For example, `void (int age, string name, const asyncgi::Request&, asyncgi::Response&)` signature can be used to process requests matched by `asyncgi::rx{"/person/(\\w+)/age/(\\d+)"}`.